grpc/proposal/A81-xds-authority-rewriting.md

 - xDS ConfigSelector changes: We will change the xDS ConfigSelector to enable authority rewriting based on the chosen route.
-- xds_cluster_impl LB policy changes: We will change the xds_cluster_impl LB policy to actually perform the authority rewriting was enabled by the ConfigSelector.
+- xds_cluster_impl LB policy changes: We will change the xds_cluster_impl LB policy to actually perform the authority rewriting if it was enabled by the ConfigSelector.

 ### Server Feature in Bootstrap Config